Tomorrow, and tomorrow, and tomorrow, Creeps in this petty pace from day to day,

 Freedom is Slavery

-One of the principle goals of modern society has been the expansion of freedom.
-The underlying issue has been a conflict as to what freedom actually means.
-In answer, western society has taken two basic stances.
-The first was championed by John Stuart Mills in his discourse on liberty.
+One of the principal goals of modern society has been the expansion of freedom.
+The underlying issue has been a fundamental disagreement over freedom's true meaning.
+In response, Western society has largely adopted two basic stances.
+The first was championed by John Stuart Mill in his discourse on liberty.
 In this view, freedom exists in the absence of coercion.
-He famously argued that the rights of the individual extend to the point where they infringe upon the rights of another.
-The Second was that of Jean Jacque Rousseau in his social contract.
+He famously argued that the rights of the individual extend only to the point where they infringe upon the rights of another.
+The second was that of Jean-Jacques Rousseau in his Social Contract.
 He held that freedom was the right of self-determination.
-While these things seem mutually compatible, in practice they are antithetical views, where the counterpart is viewed as tyranny.
+While these ideas may seem mutually compatible, in practice they are often antithetical views, where the opposing concept is perceived as tyranny.

-Mills was an advocate of British empiricism, and free trade.
-He held with Adam Smith, that the greatest freedom would be found in spontaneous order.
-That guided by the invisible hand of market forces, prices would be regulated by the random interaction of self-interest.
-It was an economy that valued production through vice.
+Mill was an advocate of British empiricism and free trade.
+He believed, as did Adam Smith, that the greatest freedom would be found in spontaneous order.
+He argued that, guided by the invisible hand of market forces, prices would be regulated by the random interaction of self-interest.
+It was an economy that, in this view, valued production through what might be considered vice.
 In this new world, there was no need for tradition, or nobility, or even God to guide human affairs.
 The merchant would rise, as a new middle class, that would guide humanity into the future.
 And this was the ideal of the modern man.

 Rousseau would have none of it.
 He was of the firm opinion that when humans left the trees, that was generally a bad idea.
-He said nothing that mankind had accomplished with their science and technology was of any value whatsoever.
-Primitive life is superior to modern man in every aspect.
+He asserted that nothing mankind had accomplished with its science and technology was of any value whatsoever.
+Primitive life, he believed, was superior to modern man in every aspect.

 To Rousseau, the first evil was ownership.
-That possession had led to humanities loss of innocence.
-In a natural state, equality was the proper state of society.
+That possession had led to humanity's loss of innocence.
+In a natural state, equality was the proper condition of society.
 With ownership came a sense of dependency between the master and the servant.
-This lead to a growing alienation, because the love of self was replaced with the concept of social status.
-This lead to our sense of consumerism, and the need to maintain our image within society.
-To this he said
+This led to a growing alienation, because the love of self was replaced with the concept of social status.
+This led to our sense of consumerism, and the need to maintain our image within society.
+To this he famously said:

 The solution he devised was the social contract.
-That humanity must enter into a self-ruling community based on equality.
-That we would work together to serve the community, and not individual interest.
-This leads to the underlying question of Freedom.
+He argued that humanity must enter into a self-ruling community based on equality, where we would work together to serve the collective, and not merely individual interest.
+This leads us to an underlying question of freedom.

 Can a wealthy drug addict be free?

-JS Mills would answer yes.
+J.S.
+Mill would answer yes.
 They can afford the habit.
 They only hurt themselves.
-They are not being coerced into bondage, they have chosen this lifestyle of their own accord.
+They are not being coerced into bondage; they have chosen this lifestyle of their own accord.

-Rousseau would answer no. The true self is identified by what is best for the community.
-By taking drugs, they are diminishing their role in society, and surrendering their freedom to self-interest and vice.
-So by taking corrective action, we are setting them free.
+Rousseau would answer no. The true self, for him, is identified by what is best for the community.
+By taking drugs, they are diminishing their role in society, surrendering their freedom to self-interest and vice.
+So, by taking corrective action, we are setting them free.

-So we have our contradiction.
-A freedom of individual action, and the freedom of society as a whole.
-This has lead to all sorts of problems within our popular political debate.
+Thus, we have our contradiction: a freedom of individual action versus the freedom of society as a whole.
+This has led to all sorts of problems within our popular political debate.